-That may or may not be true regarding technology, but when it comes to native advertising acceptance and execution for content distribution it’s far from true.
-My time in Europe has shown me that this region is much further ahead in the adoption of native advertising for content distribution.
+That may or may not be true regarding technology, but when it comes to Native Advertising acceptance and execution for content distribution it’s far from true.
+My time in Europe has shown me that this region is much further ahead in the adoption of Native Advertising for content distribution.

-In fact, I’ve even seen successful agencies that only do native advertising.
+In fact, I’ve even seen successful agencies that only do Native Advertising.
 Add to that, publishers are some of the leading sponsors at every content marketing event I attend.
 In the US, I’ve seen two publishers sponsor an event once … and I attend dozens a year.

 The definition of insanity is doing the same thing over and over and expecting different results.
 That means we (marketers), native ad tech, brands, publishers, thought leaders and media buyers are insane.
 That’s right. . . insane.

 . . . and today I’m taking a stand.
 You can lead a horse to water, but you can’t make him drink.
-If any of the below descriptions sound familiar than this post is the water.
+If any of the below descriptions sound familiar then this post is the water.
 I implore you to drink it. . .

-For the marketers
+For the Marketers